EUROPEAN UNION TRAINING INITIATIVE (EUTI)

 The EU plays a leading role in promoting global peace and security through its Common Security and Defence Policy (CSDP).
 Since 2003, the EU has launched over 40 missions and operations, currently maintaining 21 active missions—12 civilian, 8 military, and 1 civilian-military initiative—together deploying more than 4500 professionals in political affairs, human rights, security sector reform, counterterrorism, strategic communication, environmental and cultural heritage protection, cybersecurity and more.
 They work independently or alongside military counterparts to strengthen governance, the rule of law, human security and human rights in fragile environments.

-The European Union Training Initiative (EUTI) supports the commitments outlined in the Civilian CSDP Compact and the 2024 Policy on CSDP Training, recognising continuous training of mission personnel as a key prerequisite for the successful completion of mission mandates.
+The European Union Training Initiative (EUTI) is an EU-funded project that supports the commitments outlined in the Civilian CSDP Compact and the 2024 Policy on CSDP Training, recognising continuous training of mission personnel as a key prerequisite for the successful completion of mission mandates.
 It strives to provide standardised, high-quality, need-based, and tailor-made pre-mission and in-mission training courses, as well as specialised conferences on emerging topics.

 In essence, EUTI aims to equip civilian experts with the skills necessary to successfully navigate their deployments to complex operational environments, thereby ensuring the EU’s role as a proactive global peace and security actor.